-Cycle through countryside and across streams.
+Ride your rented bicycle through countryside and across streams.
 There are two small hills on this short stretch of the route.

 The Strawberry Line crosses open countryside, farmland, valleys, woods and orchards.
 You can also find facilities in village centres.
 Yatton, Congresbury, Winscombe and Cheddar are a short cycle from the Strawberry Line, and you pass through Axbridge.

-Most of the route is traffic-free making ideal for young and less confident cyclists.
+Most of the route is traffic-free making it ideal for young and less confident cyclists.
 You cross the A370 at Congresbury using the pelican crossing.
 At Sandford, there is a short stretch of a country lane.
 You have to cycle through the quiet village of Axbridge.

 Pubs and pitstops